-The Company is subject to the SEC's Rule 15c3-1 (Uniform Net Capital), which requires the maintenance of minimum net capital.
+The Company is subject to the Uniform Net Capital Rule, which requires the maintenance of minimum net capital.
 The Company has elected to use the alternative method permitted by the rule, which requires it to maintain minimum net capital, as defined, equal to the greater of \$0.5 or 2% of aggregate debit balances arising from customer transactions, as defined.
-The Company is also subject to the CFTC's minimum financial requirements (Regulation 1.17), which require it to maintain minimum net capital, as defined, equal to the greater of a) \$20 plus 5% of total retail forex obligations in excess of \$10, or b) 8% of the total commodities risk margin requirement for all positions carried in customer and non-customer accounts.
+The Company is also subject to the CFTC's minimum financial requirements (Regulation 1.17), which require it to maintain minimum net capital, as defined, equal to the greater of (a) \$20 plus 5% of total retail forex obligations in excess of \$10, or (b) 8% of the total commodities risk margin requirement for all positions carried in customer and non-customer accounts.
 The Uniform Net Capital Rule also provides that equity capital may not be withdrawn or cash dividends paid if the resulting net capital would be less than 5% of aggregate debit balances arising from customer transactions.
-At June 30, 2018, the Company had net capital of \$4,161, which was \$3,696 in excess of the required net capital of \$465.
+At June 30, 2019, the Company had net capital of \$5,433, which was \$5,010 in excess of the required net capital of \$423.